blezek/sergeant/ReadMe.md

-Sargent
+Sergeant
 =======

-Sargent is a simple DropWizard based Web application to allow command line programs to be run as web services.
+Sergeant is a simple DropWizard based Web application to allow command line programs to be run as web services.
 Yes, I know this is dangerous, but so is driving a car.
 If one is careful both can be done safely.

 Usage
 -----
-    java -jar sargent.jar server sargent.yml
+    java -jar sergeant.jar server sergeant.yml

 Defining services
 -----------------
-Add a section to sargent.yml
+Add a section to sergeant.yml

     workers:
       - endPoint: registration